-Although we had our first quarter of profitability in the fourth quarter of 2018, annually we have posted a net loss in each year since inception, and, had net losses of \$0.4 million and \$1.2 million during the three months ended March 31, 2019 and 2018, respectively.
-As of March 31, 2019, we had an accumulated deficit of \$97.7 million.
+Although we had our first quarter of profitability in the fourth quarter of 2018 and had net income for the three and six months ended June 30, 2019, annually we have posted a net loss in each year since inception.
+As of June 30,

+2019, we had an accumulated deficit of \$97.4 million.
 We are not certain whether we will be able to maintain high enough volume of sales of our solutions to sustain or increase our growth or maintain profitability in the future.
 We also expect our costs to increase in future periods, which could negatively affect our future operating results if our revenues do not increase.
 In particular, we expect to continue to expend substantial financial and other resources on:

-- sales and marketing, including a significant expansion of our sales organization, both domestically and internationally; - research and development related to our solutions, including investments in our engineering and technical teams; - acquisition of complementary technologies or businesses, such as our acquisition of HunchLab technology in October 2018; - continued international expansion of our business; and - · general and administrative expenses, including legal and accounting expenses related to operating as a public company.
+- · sales and marketing, including a significant expansion of our sales organization, both domestically and internationally; - research and development related to our solutions, including investments in our engineering and technical teams; - acquisition of complementary technologies or businesses, such as our acquisition of HunchLab technology in October 2018; - continued international expansion of our business; and - · general and administrative expenses, including legal and accounting expenses related to operating as a public company.